dockerland/dex/tests/README.md

-# dex-tests
+# Testing Dex

 ## test execution

-Tests are executed in a docker container with bats, git, and some common shells.
+Use the root `Makefile` to build and run tests in a container preloaded with with [bats](https://github.com/sstephenson/bats), git, and common shells.
-Use the Makefile in our repository root to execute.
-The following runs all tests

 ```
 cd /path/to/dex.git